-On a Facebook page dedicated to his daughter's recovery, Andy Copeland described speaking with the surgeons before the latest amputations.
+On a Facebook page dedicated to his daughter’s recovery, Andy Copeland describes speaking with the surgeons before the latest amputations.

 “The hands were endangering Aimee’s progress,” he writes.
 “As always, my decision was simple.
 Do whatever it takes to give us the best chance to save Aimee’s life.”

 He then broke the news to his daughter.